Olabanji-og/Portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hi there!
-I'm Anietie Etuk 🤓, a data analyst, educator, and consultant with a passion for turning data into actionable insights.
-With experience across sales, operations, finance, and customer service, I help businesses solve challenges and unlock growth.
+I'm Banji Ogunyale, a dynamic data analyst and marketing expert experienced in leveraging data insights to drive impactful marketing strategies.
+Skilled in project management, data visualization, and campaign optimization for business growth.

 <!--Mention your top/relevant skills here - core and soft skills-->